A Wild New Quantum Physics Experiment Suggests That Objective Reality May Not Exist After All

 Now for the first time, Massimiliano Proietti and fellow physicists have performed this famous quantum physics thought experiment for themselves by creating two alternative realities and then comparing these two worlds.
 After their experiment, the physicists determined that Wigner was absolutely correct with his suggestion that two people can disagree on the realities that they are witnessing, showing that even simple and objective facts can’t be agreed upon.

-In the new experiment at Heriot-Watt University, physicists used lasers, beam splitters and six photons to test out Wigner’s theory, and had two scientists study a single photon, which appears to viewers as either a wave or a particle.
+In the new experiment at Heriot-Watt University, physicists used lasers, beam splitters, and six photons to test out Wigner’s theory, and had two scientists study a single photon, which appears to viewers as either a wave or a particle.

 Even though this photon could take on either of these two guises, it remains in a superposition of both, at least until it is measured.
 In this case, the two scientists who witnessed the photon could not agree on what they were seeing and the objective reality of its alignment as both scientists observed something different.

-While other physicists have attempted to recreate this experiment of themselves, this is the first time that that such an experiment has been successful.
+While other physicists have attempted to recreate this experiment of themselves, this is the first time that such an experiment has been successful.
 However, it is important to remember that this new research has still not been analyzed by other academics just yet, but will no doubt be thoroughly studied in the future.

 The new quantum physics study which has suggested that objective reality may not exist is currently available on the preprint server arXiv.